 Diet/lifestyle companies are a brilliant business model.

-Diet/lifestyle companies are intentionally subscription-based.
+Diet/lifestyle companies intentionally require a subscription.
 They’re there when you’re following plan.
 And they’re there still collecting your money when you’re “off-plan.”

 The multiple streams of predictable income—when you ignore the lack of ethics—is a brilliant business model.
 Initial training, monthly “VIP” subscriptions, supplements, branded swag, and upgrades to your subscription.
 Just to name a few.

-Many present-day lifestyle/diet programs are even structured as MLMs or influencer-marketing based.
+Many present-day lifestyle/diet programs structure as MLMs or influencer-marketing based.
 So not only are they making money off their subscription-based clients, but they’re making money off commission-based influencers and coaches selling their program.
 Many of these coaches lack any official nutrition or health education beyond the dogma they learned directly by the diet/lifestyle program.
 Because remember, nutrition education doesn’t matter.
 Marketing does.

-Just like how people caught on that diets don’t work, people are catching on that lifestyles don’t work either.
+Just as people caught on that diets don’t work, people will catch on that lifestyles don’t work either.
 They’re not sustainable.
 They’re diets in sheep’s clothing.
 We’re already seeing it in the number of new “mindful” lifestyles that are trying to co-op the term ‘intuitive eating’ and distort it into a weight-loss diet.
 It’s infuriating.

 Someday in the near-future these same diet/lifestyle companies will realize everyone figured out lifestyles = diets.
 And a new synonym will be created.